-The most significant change indicated in the SBWMA 2016 Rate Report was the decrease in the fuel index of 18.51%.
-In 2012, this index increased by 25.55%, which is indicative of the volatility of this index.
-Fuel and labor cost adjustments can significantly contribute to the contractor's cost projections for each rate year.
+The most significant change indicated in the SBWMA 2016 Rate Report, was the decrease in the fuel index by 18.51%.
+In 2012, this index increased by 25.55% which is indicative of the volatility of this index.
+Fuel and labor cost adjustments can significantly contribute to the contractor's costs projections for each rate year.

-Additionally, the Department reviewed the costs and revenue for both residential and commercial accounts.
-The Department has determined that the commercial rates do not require an increase as they are sufficient to cover the collection and disposal costs.
-However, the smaller carts residential rates are not meeting the actual cost to provide service based on a study conducted by the SBWMA and therefore require a modest rate adjustment to align (20 and 32-gallon) residential cart rates to the actual collection and disposal costs.
-In order to begin to better align the rates with the actual costs, the residential 20 and 32 gallon cart rates will require an increase of 2.7% for rate year 2016 and an estimated increase of 2.2% for the 2017 rate year.
-The Department is considering evaluating different rate structures in future years to capture the actual costs for collecting all three carts (garbage, recycling, and organics) at the curb for residential accounts.
+The Department also reviewed the costs and revenue for both residential and commercial accounts.
+The Department has determined that modest rate increases to residential and commercial accounts should be made to begin to better align the rates to the actual costs for collection and disposal.
+A 2.7% rate increase for cart service and a 2% rate increase for bins, are recommended for 2016.
+The Department is evaluating different rate structures in future years to capture the actual costs for collecting all three carts (garbage, recycling, and organics) for residential dwellings.